baccigalupi/CalOrders/Artifacts/README.md

 ##CalOrder Development Team
-Oncore selected Mike Tsay as the Team Leader/Project Manager, who had authority over and was responsible and accountable for the quality of the prototype submitted _(2a)_.
+Oncore selected Mike Tsay as the Team Leader/Project Manager, who had authority over and was responsible and accountable for the quality of the prototype submitted.

 **We selected a multidisciplinary and collaborative team that fulfilled the following 8 labor categories _(2b)_:**